Conspiracy Theories: Overview

 History

 Conspiracy theories are likely as old as humanity itself, as people are in many ways psychologically predisposed to such thinking.
 Tribalism, in which people tend to affirm their own social bonds and view members of other groups as potential rivals, is considered both a common human instinct and an underlying aspect of many conspiracy theories.
-Similarly, people have long attempted to provide explanations for mysterious events and sought to interpret patterns and deeper meanings various phenomena.
+Similarly, people have long attempted to provide explanations for mysterious events and sought to interpret patterns and deeper meanings of various phenomena.
 Interweaving with these instincts are often deep-rooted anxieties over social power and wealth.
 Some of history’s most persistent conspiracy theories have resurfaced in one form or another for centuries and are often connected to economic insecurities and broad social change.
 For example, some historians have suggested that fear of a plot by the Jewish elite to seize control of Christian Europe played a role in motivating citizens to take part in the Crusades (1095–1291).
-A similar fear was later used by the Nazis to justify the Holocaust, and continues to be circulated in the twenty-first century by anti-Semitic groups to justify mistrust or hatred of Jewish people.
+A similar fear was later used by the Nazis to justify the Holocaust, a sentiment that continued to be circulated in the twenty-first century by anti-Semitic groups to justify mistrust or hatred of Jewish people.

 In Western society, the fascination with conspiracy theories became pronounced during the seventeenth and eighteenth centuries.
 There is some debate over when the term conspiracy theory was coined, but it is generally believed to have arisen in the early twentieth century.
 According to historian Daniel Pipes, most well-known Western conspiracy theories have roots dating from between 1815 and 1945, a period during which numerous conspiratorial ideas and theories proliferated as society underwent a broad evolution into the modern era.
 During this time, popular culture spawned a number of theories that sought to explain many of history’s major events, including wars, genocide, and shifts in political power, in light of conspiracies enacted by secret societies.

 During and after the French Revolution (1789–1799), it was suggested that several powerful groups were instigating revolutionary violence in order to benefit from the resulting shifts in power.
 It was during this period that two groups, the Freemasons and the Illuminati, gained infamy as allegedly two of the world’s most powerful secret societies.
 The Freemasons are one of the oldest known and most mysterious fraternal organizations in the world.
 The society’s history is shrouded in uncertainty; some claim that the group originated as early as the tenth century CE, while other historians place the society’s origins closer to the sixteenth century.
 Membership in the Freemasons is closed to all but those nominated by other members.
 Masonic meetings and rituals were a closely guarded secret for centuries.
-Masonic society is based on the belief in a supreme being, and is dedicated to upholding just laws.
+Masonic society is based on the belief in a supreme being and is dedicated to upholding just laws.
 The Bavarian Illuminati, founded in 1776 by law professor Adam Weishaupt, was a fraternal society of intellectuals dedicated to rational analysis of politics and society.
 The organization drew its members from the intellectual elite and counted a number of prominent politicians and philosophers among its members.
 Because meetings of secret societies were prohibited in Bavaria (a German state), the Illuminati were considered a criminal organization.
 The Bavarian Illuminati were involved in a number of movements to alter the balance of political power in Bavaria.

 Because the Freemasons and the Illuminati were extremely secretive and counted a number of influential political and social figures among their membership, many people believed that both groups were capable of exerting tremendous influence on societal development.
 Throughout the eighteenth century, both groups were the subject of hundreds of fictionalized stories.
 In such stories, the secret societies were described as villainous organizations involved in a plot for global domination or personal benefit until foiled by a heroic character or group.

 In the eighteenth and nineteenth centuries, the American political landscape was rife with conspiracy theories.
 From the American Revolution until the Civil War, many politicians and citizens believed that European governments were attempting to infiltrate and cause the downfall of the American government.
 Some Americans also likened the Catholic Church to a foreign monarchy, in which the pope served as a sovereign.
 Many Americans opposed Catholic immigration; they believed that Catholics, acting on the behalf of the pope, would undermine or try to overthrow the government, which was dominated by Protestant officials.
-Belief in the Catholic conspiracy led to the development of several anti-Catholic political parties, the most prominent of which, the Know Nothing Party, had a substantial impact on politics during the mid 1800s.
+Belief in the Catholic conspiracy led to the development of several anti-Catholic political parties, the most prominent of which, the Know Nothing Party, had a substantial impact on politics during the mid-1800s.

 During the Cold War (1940s–1980s), many Americans believed that there was plot among communist leaders to gain control of the United States government through covert agents functioning as US citizens.
 During the 1940s and 1950s, Senator Joe McCarthy prompted a number of Senate hearings aimed at uncovering communist activity in the United States.
 Thousands of US citizens were detained and questioned on suspicion of involvement in anti-American activities.
 Years later, the McCarthy trials became symbolic of how conspiracy theories can lead to paranoia and persecution.